 Our train ride in India

-When travelling through India, taking a train is a must do.
+When traveling through India, taking a train is a must-do.
 A night ride on Hampi Express from Bangalore to Hospet Junction fitted perfectly into our itinerary.
 As this was our first time using a train in India, we were a little concerned and searched for some latest first-hand information; without much success.

 Hence, we decided to sum up our experience starting with booking the ticket, catching the train and arriving in Hospet, the closest train station to the famous Hampi ruins.

 Recently, tourist quota for Indian rail has been established.
 We found contradictory statements on whether to book in advance or not.
 We decided to book online to avoid the hustle around buying tickets on a busy railway station.
 An excellent website full of useful information about train travel in India is www.seat61.com/India.htm.

 Before booking anything, you need to create an account and register with your data at www.irctc.co.in.
 Follow the exact steps at seat61, and you’ll be alright.

 They will ask for an Indian phone number to send an activation code.
 If you don’t have one, send an email with a scanned copy of your passport to email@example.com and ask them to activate your account.
 We wrote three reminder emails stating the subject number from the first message and sent a DM via Twitter to @IRCTC_Ltd until, eventually, our account was activated about two weeks after we had registered.

 There are several quotas and classes on Indian trains.
 Again, check seat61 for detailed information.
 We booked general quota tickets for Hampi Express in First AC Class.
 IRCTC website accepts foreign credit cards.
 You can cancel and manage the booking directly through it.
 In our opinion, there is no need to use a travel agency.

 Because our plans changed slightly a few days before our trip, we had to cancel another planned train ride.
 75% of the original ticket price was refunded to our credit card without any problems.